StarPlayrX/bigmac/README.md

 * Boot screen.
 If you don't have a boot screen, I'll leave that adventure up to you.
 Note: bigmac2 will have a non-boot screen option.
 * [Download APFS ROM patcher by dosdude1](http://dosdude1.com/apps/APFS%20ROM%20Patcher.zip).
 Then enter password: `apfs` and follow the instructions.
 * Your GPU must support Metal.
 I highly recommend this GPU: Radeon RX 580 8 GB Mac Edition on eBay for $299
 * 1 external USB SSD or hard drive.
-Fast flash drives might work.
-Slow thumb drivers are not supported.
+Fast brand name flash drives like the Samsung Fit will work.
+Ultra slow generic thumb drives are not supported.
 * For the actual installation, an SSD or hard drive with 60GB or greater.
 256GB recommended.

 ## 📀 How to boot a USB (Recommend a Video Card with a Mac Boot ROM for now)